China To Complete Building Of Space Station In 2022 - UrduPoint

 The country will see 40-plus space launches in 2022, including multiple manned space flights, the company said at a recent conference on its plan for the new year.

-It plans to launch two cargo craft, two Shenzhou spaceships and two laboratory modules of China's planned space station within the year.
+It plans to launch two cargo craft, two Shenzhou spaceships and two laboratory modules of China's planned space station within the year, Ecns reported.